-The previous year, similar rumors took place in French province, firstly in Agen.
-In an email, a middle school principal alerted the pupils parents that a white van has been seen in Agen’s streets, “with two men onboard, distributing candies to children”, as Sud Ouest reported in its 20th of January edition.
-According to this local newspaper, the fire started from a false abduction rumor.
+The previous year, similar rumors took place in French regions, firstly in Agen (Nouvelle-Aquitaine).
+In an email, a middle school principal alerted the pupils parents that a white van has been winessed in Agen’s streets, “with two men onboard, distributing candies to children”, as Sud Ouest, reported in its 20th of January edition.
+According to this local newspaper, the panic started from a false abduction rumor.
 Spread on social networks, the information created a “state of paranoïa” for three Le Passage’s teenagers.
-After seeing a white van close to their school, they decided to alert the principal.
-Despite the lack of information and witnesses, the principal alerted the National Police and the Academic Inspection.
+After seeing a white van close to their school, they decided to alert their principal.
+Despite the lack of information and witnesses, the principal transferred the information to the National Police and the Academic Inspection.

 Marc Dutroux and Michel Fourniret, “possessed a white van with which they kidnapped their victims”, Aurore Van de Winkel states.
 The two pedocriminal cases deeply choked both Belgian and French opinion.
-As the Belgian folklorist and urban legend specialist observes, “It’s the cheapest and best selling color in the market. […] It’s also a way to avoid unwanted attention, which is finally not the case today with theses persistent rumors”.
+As the Belgian folklorist and urban legend specialist observes, “It’s the cheapest and best selling color in the market. […] It’s also a way to avoid unwanted attention, which is finally not the case today with theses persistent rumors.”

 In USSR, the Black Volga attracted the same kind of rumors, as Anna Kirzyuk and Alexandra Arkhipova noted in their interview for Spokus.
 Theses black cars were driven by the KGB agents or official members of the Party.
 The meaning of theses specific rumors were, therefore, more linked to the Stalinist repression during the Great Terror according to the Russian folklorists.